Dreamed 1997/6/16 by Chris Wayan

 So what am I?
 A sort of satyr or faun, I guess you'd say.
 I'm bipedal, but reared-up like a horse, not vertical like a human.
 My penis is always erect like a dog's.
 A bone inside?
 Not quite sure, and at first I wonder if I'm sexually excited and just don't recognize it.
 Test it by stroking the head of my penis, but it's just not swollen or sensitive the way it'd be if sexually excited.
 This is normal for my species, then.

 I do know it's our custom to wear a decorative penis sheath.
-Mine's a mesh of large plastic beads, each one an oblate milky ball about 2 cm wide--like white Go stones, grown fat as M & M candies.
+Mine's a mesh of large plastic beads, each one an oblate milky ball about 2 centimeters wide--like white Go stones grown fat as M & M candies.
 And big.
 Their short axes parallel the axis of my phallus, rather then the flat sides paralleling the skin as I'd expect.
 It's a minimal, austere, even stodgy sheath by my people's standards, and unlike my flamboyant taste in capes and head-plumes.
 I tried to be austere and tasteful, since I knew I'd be among humans at the camp, and they have strong phallic taboos.

 Robert Bly tells me "I'm sorry, but you have to sculpt your temenos out of the material in those beads.
 Too bad you didn't wear a bigger sheath."